Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

-- Edwards has dished out 5.0 assists per game, which is 0.5 less than Sunday's over/under.
+- Edwards has dished out five assists per game, which is 0.5 less than Tuesday's over/under.

-- Edwards has connected on 4.0 three-pointers per game, which is more than his over/under on Sunday (2.5).
+- Edwards has made four three-pointers per game, which is more than his over/under on Tuesday (2.5).

 Get Edwards gear at Fanatics!